foxglove/template-typescript/README.md

-# template
+# @foxglove/template-typescript

-Template repository for new projects
+Template repository for new TypeScript projects